 Everyone enjoys our one-to-one and group outings.
 We have lots of little shops close by, as well as a supermarket.
 We also take trips to the seaside and to garden centres with tea shops.

 Sometimes residents are worried they’ll lose their independence or miss the small activities they do every day at home.
 We always help residents to continue to do those everyday things they used to, getting involved in as much or as little as they wish.
 This could be something small such as folding napkins for meals, getting involved in the garden tending the flower beds, or even helping out the maintenance team on DIY around the home.
+Of course, during COVID-19, our activities have looked a little different, but the team have worked hard to continue favourite things to do whilst maintaining social distancing, as well as creating some new activities so residents always have plenty to keep them happy and entertained.
+We’ve also embraced new technology, using electronic tablets not only to help keep in touch with loved ones, but also to enjoy virtual entertainment such as streaming concerts, or even to learn new skills.

 Enjoying good food